melhemfares/openspace/README.md

 # OpenSpace

-Isn't funny how the hardest part of meeting up is typically finding a time when everyone is free?
+Isn't it funny how the hardest part of meeting up is typically finding a time when everyone is free?

 It doesn't have to be this way.